yorobot/backup/README.md

 ##### Update Summary

-To update the summary (SUMMARY.md) use the repos script e.g.
+To update the summary (SUMMARY.md) & co. reports use the reports script e.g.

 ```
-$ ruby ./summary.rb
+$ ruby ./reports.rb
 ```